vim-weex/vim-weex-snippets/README.md

 ```
 ####Ultisnips

-If you prefer to use `vim-react-snippets` with `Ultisnips`, put this in your .vimrc
+If you prefer to use `vim-weex-snippets` with `Ultisnips`, put this in your .vimrc
 to install using Vundle

 ````